 Functional programming languages

 Every programming language has functions, so what makes a programming language functional?
-There are many defintions for precisely what makes a language “functional”, but there are two common threads.
+There are many definitions for precisely what makes a language “functional”, but there are two common threads.

 Firstly, functional languages have first-class functions, functions that behave like any other data structure.
-In R, this means that you can do anything with a function that you can do with a vector: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.
+In R, this means that you can do many of the things with a function that you can do with a vector: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.